Katie Malone, MA, LPCC, LMFT

 In the past, I worked through Contra Costa County as a therapy trainee, providing therapy for children, adolescents and families with severe to moderate mental health challenges.

 Growing up in the Bay Area, I love hiking on nearby trails and, when I have the chance, I like to indulge in my passion for travel.
-I enjoy practicing yoga, running, cooking, and spending time with my rescue cat Mad Max.
+I enjoy practicing yoga, walking, hiking, cooking, and spending time with my rescue cat Mad Max.
 At the end of the day, I always find comfort and support in spending as much quality time with my loved ones as I can.

 If you enjoyed learning a bit about me–you can continue to learn more by exploring our site further (please click below).